Chemical Peel Treatments

 Who performs the Treatment?

 All chemical peels in the MD Spa and Laser Clinic are superficial as we do not engage in peels with a lot of side effects and downtime.
 Peels up to the strength of 30 inclusive are applied by our Advanced Medical Estheticians and/or RN

 What are the Side Effects of Chemical Peels?

-For the Fruit and Glycolic peels used in the clinic, the expected side effect is a sensation of tingling to the skin during the application, and a perception of skin tightness.
 Your face may be minimally pink for several hours after a treatment.
 With special care, there are no other expected side effects.

 Can I start my Treatments with strong Peels?